Everyone knows that water levels are an abomination. They’re completely unnatural, and they usually make no sense in the context of the game.

 No one likes water levels, and I doubt that anyone ever will.
 Unless there’s some kind of water level revolution, they’ll continue to remain as a sad excuse for a decent addition to a game.

 You might’ve noticed that I failed to mention the Dam Level from Teenage Mutant Ninja Turtles.
-Although the Dam Level could’ve easily made this list, I included it on another article outlining the hardest video game levels of all time—so check that out if you’re interested!
+Although the Dam Level could’ve easily made this list, I included it on another article outlining the hardest video game levels of all time!